richardbarran/django-photologue/docs/essentials/installation.rst

     pip install django-photologue

-If you like taking risks, you can also install the development version which is on `Github <https://github.com/>`_::
+You can also install the development version which is on `Github <https://github.com/>`_::

     git clone git://github.com/jdriscoll/django-photologue.git
     cd django-photologue
     python setup.py install

-(that said, the risk should be minimal - like `Django <https://www.djangoproject.com/>`_ itself, we try to keep the code in the master branch bug-free).
+This code should work ok - like `Django <https://www.djangoproject.com/>`_ itself, we try to keep the master branch bug-free.

 Dependencies
 ------------